Sandy Hook Elementary School shooting: Early living, developmental and mental health problems

-In a 2013 interview, Peter Lanza said he suspected his son might have also had undiagnosed schizophrenia in addition to his other conditions.
+In a 2013 interview, Peter Lanza (Adam's father) said he suspected his son might have also had undiagnosed schizophrenia in addition to his other conditions.
 Lanza said that family members might have missed signs of the onset of schizophrenia and psychotic behavior during his son's adolescence because they mistakenly attributed his odd behavior and increasing isolation to Asperger syndrome.
 Because of concerns that published accounts of Lanza's autism could result in a backlash against others with the condition, autism advocates campaigned to clarify that autism is a brain-related developmental disorder rather than a mental illness.
 The violence Lanza demonstrated in the shooting is generally not seen in the autistic population and none of the psychiatrists he saw detected troubling signs of violence in his disposition.

 Lanza appears to have had no contact with mental health providers after 2006.
 The report from the Office of the Child Advocate stated: "In the course of Lanza's entire life, minimal mental health evaluation and treatment (in relation to his apparent need) was obtained.
 Of the couple of providers that saw him, only one—the Yale Child Study Center—seemed to appreciate the gravity of (his) presentation, his need for extensive mental health and special education supports, and the critical need for medication to ease his obsessive-compulsive symptoms."

 Investigators found Lanza was fascinated with mass shootings, such as the Columbine High School massacre.
 Among the clippings found in his room, there was a story from The New York Times about a man who shot at schoolchildren in 1891.
-His computer contained two videos of gunshot suicides, movies that showed school shootings, and two pictures of Lanza pointing guns at his own head.
+A book about the West Nickel Mines School shooting was also found.
+His computer contained two videos of gunshot suicides, movies that portrayed school shootings, and two pictures of Lanza pointing guns at his own head.
+Lanza also appeared to show an interest in pedophilia, and believed it should not be stigmatized.

 This only came to light after Lanza died, because he never permitted others to access his bedroom, including his mother.
 Lanza had also taped black plastic garbage bags over the windows in his bedroom to block out sunlight.
 He had cut off contact with both his father and brother in the two years before the shooting and at one point communicated with his mother, who lived in the same house, only by email.
 A document titled "Selfish", describing Lanza's belief in the inherent selfishness of women, was found on his computer after his death.